SuLab/Applied-Bioinformatics/README.md

 ## Prerequisites

-The only requirement is that you have access to a latop running Windows 10 or macOS, and that you complete
+The only requirement is that you have access to a latop running Windows 10 or macOS, and that you complete:
 * [installation/configuration instructions](Configuration.md)
 * [installation/RNAseq_configuration](Configuration_RNAseq.md)
 * [installation/ChIP-seq_configuration](ChIP-seq.config.md)